k0pernicus/website/content/post/i_stopped_my_phd.md

 One year ago, I imagined my PhD as a giant sandbox where you can experiment and discuss with guru to finally find a/some solution(s) to the problem you are working on, and publish it/them.
 _Narrator_: It was *definitly* not the case.

-Today, I am really disappointed about my research projects *and* Research, and I just stopped my PhD to go back at <em>DernierCri</em>.
+Today, I am really disappointed about my research project *and* Research, and I just stopped my PhD to go back at <em>DernierCri</em>.

 I did not want to create a blog post about my bad experience only.
 Actually, if you have the opportunity to do a PhD: go for it!